deorth-kku/updater-rpc/README.md

 ### Python
 Python 3 with "requests", "psutil" and "click" installed.
 To use "use_exe_version", you'll also need "pefile".
 ### Binary program
 aria2 and 7z binary in your $PATH.
+Or you can set the full path in config.json.
 ## Config file
 As you might noticed, we use json as config file.
 Though making a config file, you can provide the infromaion that is needed to update your local program.
 There are already a few config file I wrote for projects that I use.
 If you make some others, feel free to make a PR.